Data can provide the basis for action at the local level

 The Center’s regional perspective, state-of-the-art technological capabilities and unique ability to turn data into information for action make it an effective partner for organizations interested in strategic planning, project development, program evaluation and comparative analyses.

 The Center provides timely assistance to communities and organizations in acquiring and interpreting data, designing strategies and capturing and using feedback quickly.

 The Center translates data into information for effective decision-making.
 Using shared databases and applying a sophisticated understanding of statistics along with advanced data-processing technology.
-The Center helps organizations frame the right questions, identify and gather the data needed to get answers and curate plans to facilitate an appropriate course of action.
+The Center helps organizations frame the right questions, identify, and gather the essential data needed to get answers and curate plans to facilitate an appropriate course of action.

 The Center is an objective source of project and program evaluation.
-It provides dynamic measures and fast feedback so that strategies can be accurately assessed and fine-tuned even as they are being implemented.
+Providing dynamic measures and fast feedback so that strategies can be accurately assessed and fine-tuned even as they are being implemented.
 This has an immediate and positive impact on an organization’s capacity to deliver and finance effective health improvement activities and health services.